Official advice for New Zealanders living and travelling overseas

 On 2 November 2020, four people were killed and several others injured in an attack in Vienna.

 New Zealanders in Austria are advised to keep themselves informed of potential risks to safety and security by monitoring the media and other local information sources.
 We recommend following any instructions issued by the local authorities and exercising vigilance in public places.
+If there is an attack, leave the area as soon as it’s safe.
+Avoid the affected area in case of secondary attacks.

 Civil unrest

 Demonstrations occasionally occur in Austria.
 New Zealanders in Austria are advised to avoid all protests, demonstrations and large public gatherings as even those intended as peaceful have the potential to turn violent.
+They can disrupt traffic and public transport.

 General travel advice